-The City of McKinney did not provide or construct housing units under the goals for homeless, nonhomeless or special needs populations; CDBG funding cannot be used to develop new construction in housing units.
-However, CDBG does aid in the preservation and support of affordable housing, when available.
 However, affordable housing goals included the opportunity to increase and preserve existing housing stock.
 Habitat for Humanity of Collin County has been a past sub recipient of CDBG funds and continues to be a city partner, working through the McKinney Community Development Corporation (CDBG) in efforts to preserve and add affordable housing.
 CDBG funds were not issued or used during the reporting period, however the city's Development Services Division which includes the Departments of Planning, Engineering, Permits, Building Inspections and Code Enforcement, provided assistance to build and further preservation of affordable housing through the revision of ordinances to support plan development of a new neighborhood build, called Cotton Groves, a 35 unit townhouse development made from shipping containers.
 The project will also feature a community center for habit residents and neighbors.
 While CDBG funding was not able to be included in the development, the city supported the build through zoning re-evaluations, seeking other funding sources, and creating meetings for public engagement.
 The project began construction in 2020 and the agency created a model for the community to review a sample model home for residents.
 The agency also provided tours to community leaders, worked with code enforcement on training of the prototypes in modular builds with rail box cars and serves as a model for future organizations to do the same.

-Due to the challenges of COVID-19, production under the city's single-family housing rehabilitation program was reduced by 50% and thus only reached five (5) low-to-moderate income eligible homeowners.
+Due to the continued impact and challenges of COVID-19, production under the city's single-family housing rehabilitation program was reduced by 50% and thus only reached six (6) low-to-moderate income eligible homeowners.
 Challenges included work shutdowns and owner concerns to have persons working in the home beyond regular family members due to the uncertainty of the virus.
 The city continued to encourage participation and developed measures to ensure safety of both the owner and repair workers.
-Public awareness of programs included mailings, presentations at fair housing and community meetings, and information on the city's website geared to increase the number of participant applications.
+Public awareness of programs included a "Walk the Community" partnership with the city's code services department; outreach placements in community papers, presentations at fair housing and community meetings, and information on the city's website geared to increase the number of participant applications.
+Success was greater at year-end for the next program year.